 Local authorities who wish to apply to the PHIRST scheme can do so through our rolling open call (please search through the list for PHIRST).

 Our six PHIRST teams are currently supporting evaluation of thirty-eight initiatives.
 Further details of these initiatives can be found on the NIHR PHIRST website or the NIHR Funding and Awards page (please search for ‘PHIRST’).

 Most research supported by the PHR Programme will follow the normal two-stage process of assessment before being funded.
 However, it may sometimes be necessary to accelerate the handling of a topic and in such circumstances researchers may be eligible to apply through the fast-track scheme.

 The fast-track scheme provides an opportunity to submit a stage 2 proposal directly, shortening the length of time it takes for a funding decision to be made.
 However, please bear in mind that proposals accepted onto the fast-track scheme will compete on equal terms with other stage 2 proposals which have had the benefit of feedback by the Research Funding Committee at stage 1.

 The most obvious indication for fast-tracking is to take advantage of a time-limited opportunity to conduct research.
 This may be when research is needed around a natural experiment where data collection needs to start within a timescale which can’t be accommodated by the programme’s normal processes.

 If you would like your proposal to be considered for the fast-track scheme, please contact email@example.com.
 You will be asked to:

 - convince the secretariat that there is significant benefit to fast-tracking your application, and

 - submit a written summary of your proposal (usually about one side of A4) in a PICO format.

-The information you provide will then be considered and you will be informed whether your proposal is eligible for fast-tracking.
-You will then be provided with more information about submitting your full application and the timescales for doing this.
+The information you provide will then be considered, and you will be informed whether your proposal is eligible for fast-tracking.
+You will then be provided with more information about submitting your stage 2 application, and the timescales for doing this.